 Pumped storage plants are classified as either "closed loop" or "open loop".
 A closed loop system is one in which both reservoirs are independent of any free flowing water source.
 Open loop systems have one or both reservoirs associated with a free flowing water source.
 Although virtually all pumped storage plants in the US are of the open loop variety, the closed loop systems are currently preferred for their reduced environmental impact.

-Given the attractiveness of on-demand power, many are looking at how renewable energy in the form of wind power can be coupled with pumped hydro.
-The German firm Max Boegl Wind AG has teamed up with GE Renewable Energy to develop the world's first wind farm with an integrated hydropower plant.
+Given the attractiveness of on-demand power, the German firm Max Boegl Wind AG teamed up with GE Renewable Energy to develop the world's first wind farm with an integrated hydropower plant.
 The four-turbine pilot project, called Gaildorf

-(see Figure 4), is currently under construction in Germany and will be connected to the grid by the end of 2017, and the hydropower plant should be operational by the end of 2018.
+(see Figure 5), was connected to the grid and began operating in 2018.
 The project consists of four 3.4MW turbines supplied by GE, for a total of 13.6MW wind capacity, connected to a 16MW hydroelectric facility.
-Each turbine tower will hold 1.6 million gallons of water in its base and will sit in a reservoir that can hold another 6 million gallons.
-A holding reservoir will be located below the power plant.
+Each turbine tower holds 1.6 million gallons of water in its base and sits in a reservoir that can hold another 6 million gallons.
+A holding reservoir is located below the power plant.
 When electricity is needed, water flowing downhill from the turbine reservoirs will power the hydro plant.
 When the wind is blowing and excess capacity is available, the hydro plant will pump the water back up the hill to the reservoirs, thus creating on-demand electricity from 100% renewable energy.

 Although not hydroelectric, there is a new concept being developed that uses the same approach of creating potential energy then converting it into electricity - Advanced Rail Energy Storage (ARES)

 .
 Excess renewable energy is used to power electric trains that pull giant slabs of concrete up a gentle slope.
 In effect, the trains convert the excess electricity to potential energy.
 When the grid needs that energy, the same rail cars let gravity pull the slabs downhill, converting the potential energy back into electricity by running its electric motors in reverse.
-A company called ARES has been testing the concept at a track in the Tehachapi Mountains in California, and received approval from the Bureau of Land Management in April 2016 for its first commercial-scale project near Pahrump, Nevada.
+A company called ARES has been testing the concept at a track in the Tehachapi Mountains in California, and broke ground in 2020 for its first commercial-scale project near Pahrump, Nevada.
 The project, called ARES Nevada, will consist of a 5.5-mile track traveling up an 8-degree slope, with a capacity of 50 MW and capability of generating 12.5 MWh of electricity per year.
-The company expects to start construction early 2017 and finish by 2019.
 (See Video.)